We take accessibility very seriously and continue to make improvements in compliance with WCAG 2.0 standards.

 - We do not use color as the only way to convey information or instructions

-Keyboard - We ensure users have the ability to navigate most of the website only with
+Keyboard - We ensure that users have the ability to navigate most of the website using only their keyboard.

-Keyboard - We do not use design elements that flashes
+Screen - We do not use design elements that flash.

-Page Title - We use unique, and descriptive, page titles to each individual page
+Page Title - We assign unique, descriptive titles for each page.

-Labels or Instructions - We use labels or instructions conveniently
+Labels or Instructions - We adhere to the use of clear, concise labels/instructions.

 Accessibility is among the highest priorities within our product roadmap.
 If you or anyone you know would like to report an accessibility issue, please write to us at email@example.com.